richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

 <!-- ------------------------- ------------------------- -->

 ### Lifecycle Management
-…manage data retention, purging, and archival for compliance
+...manage data retention, purging, and archival for compliance

 - **Retention Policies**: implement temporal tables or partition switching to expire data after a set period
   - **SQL Server**: configure system‑versioned temporal tables with HISTORY_RETENTION_PERIOD or use partition switching to archive old data